Britney Spears Not Thrilled With Sister Jamie Lynn Competing on 'DWTS'

 Britney Spears is less than enthusiastic about her sister, Jamie Lynn Spears, competing on season 32 of Dancing With the Stars.
 Britney feels that this decision is ill-timed, given the pop singer's recent split from husband Sam Asghari, and the strain in their family.

-"Britney isn't thrilled about Jamie Lynn doing Dancing With the Stars.
-She feels like it's bad timing, especially with the current situation she's dealing with in her split with Sam," said the source.
-"She feels continuously disappointed by her family, and it definitely stings.
-She doesn't plan to watch Jamie Lynn on the show, and their relationship is strained."
+"Britney wasn't initially thrilled about Jamie Lynn doing Dancing With the Stars.
+It's bad timing, especially with Britney dealing with her split with Sam," said the source.
+"She feels continuously disappointed by her family, and it definitely stings."

 It was announced last week that Jamie Lynn will be putting on her dancing shoes and giving it her all in the upcoming season of the ABC reality competition series.
 She plans to donate her salary from the show to vSAG-AFTRA and the WGA amid the ongoing strikes.